hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 Add a new Variable to the Selafin object.
 ```

-Next, add a new Variable to the `qgismesh.slf` selafin file:
+Next, add a new variable to the `qgismesh.slf` mesh:

 * In **Work Space** > **Data Items**, find the **Selafin `qgismesh`** object and **right-click** on it.
 * Click on **Add Variable...** and enter the following in the popup window ({numref}`Fig. %s <bk-new-slf-variable>`):